 - Work in small groups with children, helping with their school work

-- Organise games and activities to promote their development and make learning fun
+- Organize games and activities to promote their development and make learning fun

 - Monitor each child’s development progress

 Your work will focus on the following areas: